top of page

 - Individual zazen/insight meditation practice - in nature (shinrin-yoku).
 The use of a provided meditation tent (zapod) is suggested for relative comfort - but not required

-So, to avoid such dissociation responses during meditation, it is extremely useful to progress the initial meditation practices into a natural environment, bugs and all!
-That said, it is recommended that a meditation pod is used to avoid having the elements and insects disturb your practice too much.
+So, to avoid such somatic and psychologic dissociation, especially during extended meditation, it is extremely useful to progress the initial meditation practice into the ever shifting natural (less artificial) environment, bugs and all!

 - 12.30 Lunch